univ-of-utah-marriott-library-apple/blade_runner/README.md

 ### update_offboard_config

-`user_actions.py` contains an uimplemented function `update_offboard_config()` that is called before *Blade Runner* sends the offboard config to JAMF Pro.
+`user_actions.py` contains an uimplemented function `update_offboard_config()` that is called before *Blade Runner* sends the offboard config to Jamf Pro.
 Its purpose is to make custom changes to the offboard data before it is sent.

 #### Example